methodicalcloud/everythingshouldbevirtual.com/_posts/2016/2016-01-14-ansible-setting-up-an-ansible-control-machine-part-1.md

     - Ansible
   redirect_from:
     - /ansible-setting-up-an-ansible-control-machine-part-1
+toc: true
+toc_label: "Contents"
+excerpt: "In this post we will be setting up an Ansible Control Machine to execute our Ansible tasks from.
+This server will not have writable access to our Git..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 In this post we will be setting up an Ansible Control Machine to execute our Ansible tasks from.
 This server will not have writable access to our